n0shake/Public-APIs/README.md

 - [Firebase](https://firebase.google.com/docs/reference/) - Authentication, analytics, cloud messaging, crash reporting, ads and more.
 - [Naver Login for Apps](https://developers.naver.com/products/login/api) - Access to Naver’s Authentication API.
 - [Kakao Login for Apps](https://developers.kakao.com/features/platform) - Access to Kakao’s Authentication API.
 - [Auth0](https://auth0.com) - Authenticate and authorize apps and APIs with any identity provider running on any stack any device or cloud.
+Free for 700 active users.

 ### Machine Learning